Home

 (5) Evaluation

-If you have a long period of time and you want to cover two or more main topics, then you will have two or more parts to your plan or two or more separate plans.
-Either way, you must have all of the elements.
+If you have a long period of time and you want to cover two or more main topics, then you will need two or more parts to your plan, or two or more separate plans.
+Each part or plan must have all five elements.

 Objectives

-Even the best ESL lesson plans cannot cover every aspect of an ESL or EFL (English as a Foreign Language) topic.
-The objectives will help to limit the scope of the lesson.
+Objectives help to limit the scope of the lesson and help to provide focus.
 The number of objectives will vary depending on the length of the lesson and the main topic, but will probably range between two and five objectives.

 Three Guidelines for Lesson Plan Objectives

-(1) Lesson plan objectives should all relate to the main topic of the lesson.
+(1) Objectives should all relate to the main topic of the lesson.

 (2) Each of the objectives should be measurable.